sonofhypnos/thoughts/posts/ourworldindata-exploration.md

 date: 2023-11-21
 ---

+Things I learned from exploring the data on [ourworldindata.org](https://ourworldindata.org/)

 -   india is about 9 Germanies
 -   the fact that the median age for the majority of human history is